belsrc/notebook/nvim/vim tutor.md

 | `:q!`      | Quit and discard |
 | `:wq`      | Quit and save    |

+NOTE: Need a Modes table
+`i` Insert Mode
+`v` Visual Selection Mode (use normal navigation to select text.
+Can use commands afterwards like `d` to delete the selection)
+`a` Insert (Append Before) Mode
+`A` Insert (Append After) Mode
+`R` Replace Mode

 ## Editing

 Pressing `x` when your cursor is over a character, deletes that character.
+So it's like backspace but since it removes the character under the cursor, it "moves" towards the right.

+Pressing `X` functions like normal backspace.
+Removing the character to the left of the cursor.

 Pressing `i` changes to "Insert Mode", typing occurs to the _left_ of current cursor placement.